Introduction to QR codes

 Step 1: Select a QR code generator

 Choose a reliable QR code generator.
 There are many QR code generator options available, each offering different features.
 For those looking to create static QR codes, a free QR code generator offers a simple and efficient tool for generating QR codes for URLs, texts, PDF file, emails, landing page, and more.
-If you require a dynamic QR code, allowing you to change the linked content after creation, QR Code KIT provides advanced features, including real-time data tracking and editing capabilities.
+If you require a dynamic QR code, allowing you to change the linked content after creation, provides advanced features, including real-time data tracking and editing capabilities.

 Step 2: Enter your data